rainydays04/synodia/README.md

 - All Athena Award qualifers, as well as some participants of partner programs like Girls Who Code or Kode with Klossy, receieve an invite to Parthenon.
 Parthenon is the largest gender-minority hackathon, reaching 200 female and non-binary participants.

 # Credits
-Credits are provided in the itch.io description.
+Credits for art are provided in the itch.io description.